Bert305/smolagents/README.md

   </div>
 </h3>

-`smolagents` is a library that enables you to run powerful agents in a few lines of code.
+` Test - smolagents` is a library that enables you to run powerful agents in a few lines of code.
 It offers:

 ✨ **Simplicity**: the logic for agents fits in ~1,000 lines of code (see [agents.py](https://github.com/huggingface/smolagents/blob/main/src/smolagents/agents.py)).
 We kept abstractions to their minimal shape above raw code!